Multi-tenant webhook architecture

-A multi-tenant platform hosting millions of projects across thousands of organizations needs:
+A multi-tenant platform needs:

-- Reliable webhook delivery with automatic retries
+- Webhook delivery with automatic retries

-- Visibility into webhook logs and delivery attempts
+- Visibility into logs and delivery attempts

-- Scalable infrastructure handling billions of events
+- Infrastructure that scales to billions of events

 # Set your service token (from dashboard)